slytechs-repos/jnetpcap-example/README.md

 The handler is a lambda code block with two arguments.
 First is an opaque generic user object, in this case a string with a simple message.
 The second is that `Packet` object containing all of the neccessary information to access packet contents including protocol headers.

 > **Note** If you want to copy the packet or the header, you can invoke their `clone()` methods to create a complete duplicate of the data and state.
-## NOTE!!!!
-Document Still Under Construction - Check Back Soon for More!